Point card review

 finder.com’s rating: 3.3 / 5.0

 ★★★★★Point is a digital bank account and debit card combo that earns credit card-like rewards.
-Earn up to 5x the points for every purchase you make.
+Earn up to 5x the points for every purchase you make or up to 10x on limited-time offers.
 Then, redeem them for cash back in your checking account.
-There are no opening deposit requirements, but the card is currently waitlisted and you’ll pay at least $4.99 a month to use it.
+There are no opening deposit requirements, but you’ll pay at least $49 a year to use it.

 If a digital bank account and a credit card had a baby, it’d look a lot like the Point card.
 It has the cashback rewards and purchase protection you want from a credit card — but without any of the debt that comes with it.